(!)Read Before Continuing(!)

 Once, long ago, in the mists of prerecorded History (pre-college) there was a time when I did not use coffee to propel myself through the day.
 I remember this, though dimly.
 The wonders of coffee are many, I know, but I cannot shake the feeling that before the advent of this organic propellant, there was something else.
-A sort of happiness that stemmed from some other source of energy.
-I cannot remember what this was, but sometimes, as I stare ahead at the coming work week with jittery, caffeine powered omniscience, I think it may have been a thing called "sleep."
+A sort of happiness and contentment that stemmed from some other source of energy.
+I cannot remember what this was, but sometimes, as I stare ahead at the coming work week with jittery, caffeine powered nigh-omniscience, I think it may have been a thing called "sleep."

 NUMBER 5: A GPS!